Mount Zion

 The fabulous Saint-Peter-in-Gallicantu Church is built in the eastern slopes of mount Zion.
 It was built in 1931.
 According to tradition, this was the place of the palace of high priest Caiaphas.
 Its name (Gallicantu, means the cock's crow) is given after the story of Peters triple denial of Christ and the cock crowing twice.

-At the sides of the church is an ancient staircase - perhaps the passage from the upper city to the lower city during the first temple period.
+At the sides of the church is an ancient staircase – perhaps the passage from the lower city to the upper city during the first temple period.

 Hinnom Valley